rmvanda/zero.core/README.md

-# zero.core v4.0 (alpha)
+# zero.core v1.0 (alpha)
 The core components of the Zero Framework

+This bit is basically just a front controller that provides reasonable defaults for your web application.

 The heart of this is to get people coding modularly and writing object oriented.
 If you work with this framework, you will be able to see the benefits of this style of coding.
-Also, at the heart of this framework is a burning hatred for other frameworks that do way more than be just a frame.
+Also, at the heart of this framework is a burning hatred for other frameworks that are more "kitchen-sink" than "frame"

 Zero Routing
 Zero Configuration